The new Edufrica Home and Overseas Scholarships is now available on offer for African Students for the academic year 2018/2019.

 - Application Deadline: July 25, 2018

-- Course Level: The Edufrica Scholarship is an annual scholarship open to students in undergraduate, master’s, MBA and PhD programmes within and outside Africa
+- Course Level: The Edufrica award is an annual scholarship open to students in undergraduate, master’s, MBA and PhD programmes within and outside Africa

 - Three $250 scholarships for Africa-based students: One shall be awarded each at undergraduate, masters and PhD levels.

-- Three $500 scholarships for overseas-based students: We will strive to distribute the scholarships between different geographical locations.
+- Three $500 scholarships for overseas-based students: We will strive to distribute The grants between different geographical locations.
 Students studying in any continent besides Africa can apply.

 - One $250 hardship fund: This is open to overseas-based African students who run into unexpected hardships and need some support to pull through.
 Priority will be given to students in their final year of study or those undertaking big projects.